marcodifresco/german-notes/Verben.md

 ---
 # Various rules
-Ich glaube, Ich denke, Ich vermute, dass ... [verb am ende] with *dass* the second verb goes at the end.
+Ich glaube, Ich denke, Ich vermute, dass ... [verb am ende]. with *dass* the second verb goes at the end.
+With [[Sein]], "nicht" comes after verb; other cases at the end.